-One former fixed share partner pointed to “material evidence” of the firm’s minimum cashflow being “overstated” in emails from the equity partners to the fixed share partners, with the information allegedly being used as the basis for getting non-equity partners to invest in the business.
+One former fixed-share partner pointed to “material evidence” of the firm’s minimum cashflow being “overstated” in emails from equity to fixed-share partners, with the information allegedly being used as the basis for getting non-equity partners to invest in the business.

-Another former partner commented: “We’re certainly going to get independent advice, if somebody else tells us we’ve got a decent case we’ll look at obtaining the documents through the courts.
-I think it’s highly likely there will be litigation.”
+Another former partner commented: “We’re certainly going to get independent advice.
+If somebody else tells us we’ve got a decent case we’ll look at obtaining documents through the courts.
+It’s highly likely there’ll be litigation.

-They added: “If it came to it we’d have 50 to 100 claimants, I think it’s inevitable that you’d have a group litigation order.
+“If it came to it we’d have 50-100 claimants – it’s inevitable that you’d have a group litigation order.
 For a lot of people it depends on how much we end up losing.”